Employment Opportunities

 View Our Open Positions

-Here are the current job openings in the Division of Student Affairs.
-To apply, candidates must apply through the SMU Human Resources online portal to be considered.
+Below are the current job openings in the Division of Student Affairs.
+To apply, candidates must apply through the SMU Human Resources online portal to be considered, unless noted otherwise in the position description.
 Please click the button below to access the postings on the HR website.

 This role is an on-campus, in-person position.